FatemeBameri/Pytorch-Weakly-Anomaly-Detection/README.md

 To detect anomaly, we first estimated probability distribution function for each class.
 After that, based on multi instance learning method and difference of the distribution in the training model, label of each videos can correctely be detected.
 For starting of implementation in this part, we used the [RTFM](https://github.com/tianyu0207/RTFM) repository.
 ## Running the code
 Steps for running the code:
-1. Go to Anomaly Detection folder.
+1. Go to the Anomaly Detection folder.
-2. Download the features for the desired datase.
+2. Download the features of your desired dataset.
-3. Change the default_setting.py based on information of the desired datset.
+3. Change the default_setting.py based on information which is compatible with your desired dataset.
+4. Run main.py